dev-fsociety/CrisisFlag/README.md

 * Validate input data in tables ?
 * Change hour format -> 24h ?
-* Bug when RESET button on Submit form ?
 * Allow the first user to add the 'admin' account of the website [almost implemented] ?

 -> Frontend: